TheCoaxial/Employee-Directory/README.md

 # Unit-19-React-Homework-Employee-Directory
 The purpose of this project was to familiarize myself with REACT.
-The assignment was to create a table that was populated with data gathered from the [Random User API](https://randomuser.me/) API.
-This app contains a very basic home page as a place holder and a Roster page that actually satisfies the acceptance criteria of the assignment.
+The objective was to create a table that was populated with data gathered from the [Random User API](https://randomuser.me/) API.
+This app contains a very basic home page as a place holder and a Roster page that actually satisfies the objective.

 The Roster page populates a lightly styled table with data gathered from the aforementioned API.
 A user can sort the table by Nationality or filter by name using the search field.